GUIDE 2024

 For each type of document, the document creation procedure defines the particular employee who will create the document and how it will be created.
 The procedure will also define the document formatting, including the information to be included in the header and footer, naming conventions, and other relevant details.

 For each type of document, the document review and approval procedure defines who reviews and approves a document after it is created.
 The procedure includes the important parts of the document that require special attention during the review and approval process.
-The procedure also includes the method to be used for indicating the status of review and approval.
+The procedure also includes the method to indicate the status of review and approval.

 Document Revision